Stapleford, Nottinghamshire: Geography

 Stapleford lies on the border between Nottinghamshire and Derbyshire.
 To the north of Stapleford is Ilkeston and to the east is Beeston.
 To the west across the River Erewash is Sandiacre, and in the south is Toton.

 Politics

 Stapleford is part of Broxtowe borough and the Broxtowe Parliamentary Constituency.
 From 1935 until 1974 Stapleford was paired with the town of Beeston in the Beeston and Stapleford Urban District, having previously been part of the Stapleford Rural District.
 The town was parished in 1987 and now has a town council.

-The local MP is Darren Henry of the Conservative Party from December 2019, and the town is represented on Nottinghamshire County Council by the Conservative Party and also on Broxtowe Borough Council by two Labour Party, one Conservative Party and one Independent Councillor and two Liberal Democrats.
-The town council is a mixture of Labour Party, Conservative, Liberal Democrat, Green and 4 Independent Councillors since the election in May 2019.
+The local MP is Juliet Campbell of the Labour Party from July 2024, and the town is represented on Nottinghamshire County Council by John Doddy of Reform UK and also on Broxtowe Borough Council by four members of the Broxtowe Alliance and two members of the Broxtowe Independent Group.
+The town council is a mixture of ten Labour councillors, two representing the Green Party and five Independents since the election in 2023.